ZainMunir/testing/README.md

       6. In the context of pull requests, what automated checks are done (consider checks on commits and comments posted in the pull requests by automated tools and bots)?
 </summary>

+- Wow a list of things
+  - And even indented?????

 </details>